Airport security liquids rule – what is changing?

 The rules around what you can pack in your carry-on bag have evolved in reaction to attacks – successful and otherwise – over the decades.

-No weapons, whether firearms, knives or explosives may be carried.
+All weapons, whether firearms, knives or explosives, are banned from hand luggage.
 But there are also strict rules about liquids, aerosols, gels, pastes, lotions and cosmetics, extending even to yoghurt and soft cheese.

 How did the liquids rule come about?